FAQs

 The Sign-up Fee for 2024 is €12,000 and is paid to the Poseidon Principles Association when becoming a signatory/affiliate member.
 This one time fee for new joiners and is subject to approval and change by all signatories the Annual Meeting each year.

-In the first year of membership, the Sign-up Fee and the Annual Fee are required to be paid.
+In the first year of membership, the Annual Fee is required in addition to the Signatory/Affiliate member Fee.

 Alignment